Skip to content

 High- and low-level representations of energy systems

 The high-level components are for instance demand, transmission and hydropower components that are described in input data to FRAM.
 The high-level descriptions let analysts work with recognizable domain objects.
-All high-level components in FRAM, e.g. HydroModule, have the method self._get_simpler_components(), and most also have self._create_flow().
-These translate the component to low-level components (flow and node), to be used in modelling.
+All high-level components in FRAM, e.g. Demand, have the method self.get_simpler_components(), and most also have self.create_flow().
+These translate the high-level component to low-level components (flow and node), to be used in modelling.

 Low-level components: flow and node

 Nodes and flows are the main building blocks in FRAM's low-level representation of energy systems.
-A node represents a point where a commodity can possibly be traded, stored or pass through.
-Transport of a commodity between nodes is represented by flows.

 How are high-level components represented as low-level components in FRAM?